Hymen (god): In popular culture

 At least since the Italian Renaissance, Hymen was generally represented in art as a young man wearing a garland of flowers and holding a burning torch in one hand.

-Hymen appears as a character in the final scene of William Shakespeare's pastoral comedy As You Like It in which he presides over the rites for four weddings.
+Hymen is mentioned in seven plays by William Shakespeare: Hamlet, The Tempest, Much Ado about Nothing, Titus Andronicus, Pericles, Prince of Tyre, Timon of Athens, and As You Like It – in which he presides over the rites for four weddings.
 These include a dance of harmony for the eight characters entering their unions, including the play's protagonist and heroine Rosalind with her beloved Orlando.

+In 1817, John Wolcot coined the term Hymen's war terrific to describe the race among the children of King George III to marry and produce sons, done in order to avoid a succession crisis in the British monarchy.

 Hymen (1921) is an early book of poetry by the American modernist poet H.D.
 The eponymous long poem of the collection imagines an ancient Greek women's ritual for a bride.